marcinzrodlowski/marcinzrodlowski/README.md

 # 💫 About Me:
-🔭 I'm currently working on my web3 skills and exploring various topics.
-In my spare time, I enjoy improving my English, aiming for a C1 level.
+🔭 I'm currently honing my full-stack skills to become a proficient full-stack developer.
+During my spare time, I delve deeper into blockchains and web3 technologies while also striving to improve my English, aiming for a C1 proficiency level.

 ## 🌐 Socials: